“The universe is playing one song.

 Reboot from the Blackland Chemical Experiment.

-Stagehand #1.
+Stagehand extraordinaire.

 Gayle Kahler

-Neighbor, participant.
+Neighbor, friend, participant.

 Military General, Robot.